 Score a touchdown this year with your Super Bowl LV snacks by keeping bacteria out of the end zone.
-While your Super Bowl traditions may look different this year given COVID-19 and the need to maintain social distancing, your plans probably still involve food.
+While your Super Bowl traditions may look different, your plans probably still involve food.
 Whether you are cooking your favorite munchies from scratch or ordering from a nearby restaurant, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) wants you to remember to follow safe food handling rules.

 “As Americans prepare their Super Bowl food, protecting loved ones from foodborne illnesses is essential,” said USDA Acting Deputy Under Secretary for Food Safety Paul Kiecker.
 “Millions of people get sick from food poisoning each year.
 Following guidance on proper handwashing and avoiding cross-contamination can keep your family safe.”

 Check out USDA’s game plan to avoid these personal fouls.